 Where have all the old results gone?

-All the events timed under the old Race Timing Systems business identity are still online and available - just type the event name into the search box on the main page and you'll find them.
+All the events timed by us are still online and available - just type the event name into the search box on the results page and you'll find them.
+There is a filter option to allow you to select the event type which may help narrow the search.

 Why can't I see my position in a sportive?

 Sportives are defined as a 'non competitive event'.
 They have to be or they simply would not be allowed to take place on public roads because all sorts of other regulations kick in if you are organising a cycle road race - the main one being that the field has to be a very small number of people!
-And, yes, there are one or two exceptions to this, mainly where the entire route is a closed road.
+And, yes, there are exceptions to this, mainly where the entire route is using closed roads.

 I don't understand the age categories in the results